a vintage gem in the heart of the Feather River Canyon

 Post Office to mail cards and receive supplies for hikers

-Plumas Arts is excited to once again partner with the Feather River College Foundation to present Gallery of the Woods 2025—a one-of-a-kind outdoor art experience where nature
+Plumas Arts is excited to once again partner with the Feather River College Foundation to present Gallery of the Woods 2025—a one-of-a-kind outdoor art experience.

 Sign up now to access exclusive mobile-friendly adventure passes for the best experiences in Plumas County — from scenic trails to local eats and cultural gems.
 It’s free, easy, and fun to use!